Botswana is Banning Plastic Bags

 The deputy director in the Ministry of Environment, Natural Resources Conservation and Tourism, Mr Frank Molebatsi "stated that repeat offenders are liable to a fine not exceeding P5,000 or a prison term not exceeding 30 days or to both...He said that in the past public education and awareness about the proper use of plastic bags to curb littering, promotion of its reduction, reuse, and recycling initiatives and development of compulsory standard (BOBS 186: 2006) regulated plastics based on their thickness.
 However, all these measures never yielded positive and sustainable results, said Molebatsi." (citinewsroom.com)

 Alternatives to using plastic carrier bags is to have reusable bags such as recycled and bio-degradable tote bags.
-We very much like these ideas - this one and this one.
+We very much like these ideas.